Last updated on

 3.1.2.
 German Study Visa

 Those who wish to study in Germany will need to apply for a study visa (if already accepted to the university) or a study applicant’s visa.
 Visa applicants will have to demonstrate that they can support themselves financially for the duration of their stay.
 Once enrolled at the university, this type of visa will be converted into a residence permit for study purposes.
-Foreign students from non-EEA countries are allowed to work a maximum of 120 full or 240 half days a year (140 full and 280 half days from March 2024).
+Foreign students from non-EEA countries are allowed to work a maximum of 140 full or 280 half days a year (as of July 2024).
 It goes without saying that there are no such restrictions imposed on EEA citizens.

 3.1.3.
 Visa for Vocational Training in Germany